Insulin glargine

 The patient's ability to concentrate and react may be impaired as a result of hypoglycaemia or hyperglycaemia or, for example, as a result of visual impairment.
 This may constitute a risk in situations where these abilities are of special importance (e.g. driving a car or using machines).

 Patients should be advised to take precautions to avoid hypoglycaemia whilst driving.
 This is particularly important in those who have reduced or absent awareness of the warning symptoms of hypoglycaemia or have frequent episodes of hypoglycaemia.
-It should be considered whether it is advisable to drive or use machines in these circumstances.
+It should be considered whether it is advisable to drive or operate machines in these circumstances.

 Adverse reactions

-Summary of the safety profile
+Summary of safety profile

-The following adverse reactions were observed during clinical studies conducted with insulin glargine 300 units/ml and during clinical experience with insulin glargine 100 units/ml.
-Hypoglycaemia, in general the most frequent adverse reaction of insulin therapy, may occur if the insulin dose is too high in relation to the insulin requirement.
+Hypoglycaemia (very common), in general the most frequent adverse reaction of insulin therapy, may occur if the insulin dose is too high in relation to the insulin requirement.

 Tabulated list of adverse reactions

-The following related adverse reactions from clinical investigations are listed below by system organ class and in order of decreasing incidence (very common: ≥1/10; common: ≥1/100 to <1/10; uncommon: ≥1/1,000 to <1/100; rare: ≥1/10,000 to <1/1,000; very rare: <1/10,000; not known: cannot be estimated from the available data).
+The following related adverse reactions from clinical trials are listed below as MedDRA preferred term by system organ class and in order of decreasing incidence (very common: ≥1/10; common: ≥1/100 to <1/10; uncommon: ≥1/1,000 to <1/100; rare: ≥1/10,000 to <1/1,000; very rare: <1/10,000 and not known (cannot be estimated from the available data).

 Within each frequency grouping, adverse reactions are presented in order of decreasing seriousness.